Raising a child with autism in Libya

 "Some are registered in the center's system and others on our website, but the figures are likely higher due to the reluctance of many parents to register their children for several reasons, including the lack of internet services."

-He anticipated that the outcome of autism cases amounts to 5,000 across Libya, according to data circulated among specialists.
+He anticipated that the outcome of autism cases amounts to 5,000 across Libya, according to what is circulated among the specialists.

 "Scientists know relatively little about the cause of autism whether it is a genetic defect or an environmental illness, however, the number is on the rise, not just in Libya, but worldwide, Dr. Khaled added.

-He said the National Center for Diagnosis and Treatment of Children with Autism, which is currently under development, will open a new prospect in the treatment of autism in Libya.
+He emphasized that the National Center for Diagnosis and Treatment of Children with Autism will open a new prospect in the treatment of autism in Libya.

-"It is an integrated medical city with various facilities found in society with which we deal on a daily basis, like bakeries, barbershops, groceries, and traffic lights to help these children acquire daily life skills."
+"It is an integrated medical city with various facilities found in society with which we deal on a daily basis, like bakeries, barbershops, groceries, and traffic light to help these children acquire the daily life skills."

 He also indicated that the centre has developed a sensory room that could receive up to 15 children per hour.
 "The room will help the child to develop his sight, sound, touch, and hearing, as well as other skills, noting that it is the first of its kind in Libya with this capacity.

-According to Dr. Khaled, the centre can accommodate 195 patients and provide other services to around 600 daily under the supervision of well-trained staff and professionals who received special training in Libya and abroad.
+The centre can accommodate 195 patients and provide other services to around 600 every day under the supervision of well-trained staff and professionals who received special training in Libya and abroad.

-He reiterated the need for campaigns to promote acceptance and appreciation of autism and to bring about change in society's perception of this issue.
+He reiterated the need for campaigns towards greater acceptance and appreciation of autism and to bring about change in society's perception of this issue.